Quebec City Shooting: Fox News Deletes False Tweet After Prime Minister Pressure

 — DenisCoderre (@DenisCoderre) February 1, 2017

-Coderre said the service will be held for Hassane Abdelkrim, Khaled Belkacemi, and Aboubaker Thabti at Maurice-Richard Arena in Montreal’s Olympic Park, perhaps in part because Quebec City does not have a Muslim cemetery.
+Coderre said the service would be held for Hassane Abdelkrim, Khaled Belkacemi, and Aboubaker Thabti at Maurice-Richard Arena in Montreal’s Olympic Park, perhaps in part because Quebec City does not have a Muslim cemetery.
 Coderre said there would be prayers for the three other victims who died in the attack.

-According to the CBC, some victims were expected to have funerals overseas, though it is not yet clear where the other victims will be buried.
+According to the CBC, some victims were expected to have funerals overseas, although it is not yet clear where the other victims will be buried.
 Following the attack, the Eiffel Tower turned off its lights as a mark of respect for the victims.

 Meanwhile, the Canadian Press reported that the mosque reopened Wednesday morning, three days after the Quebec City shooting.
 Mosque vice-president Mohamed Labidi reopened it to let the public see what the victims faced.
-Walls had bullet holes and there was blood on many surfaces, including on stairs leading to the basement.
+Walls had bullet holes, and there was blood on many surfaces, including on the stairs leading to the basement.

 [Featured Image by Francois Mori/AP Images]